LIGHTYEAR: Using Modularity to Scale BGP Control Plane Verification: Approach Overview

 Figure~\ref{fig:pipeline} shows the architecture of \tool.
 Like prior control-plane verifiers, it takes as input the network configuration and an end-to-end property to verify.
-However, \tool\ additionally requires the user to provide \emph{network invariants} that specify a condition for routes to satisfy at each \emph{location} in the network --- either installed at a particular node or sent along a particular edge.
-As we show below, these network invariants directly capture relevant information about the modular structure of the configurations.
-From these inputs \tool\ generates a set of local checks on individual nodes in the network and uses an SMT solver to verify each one.
-If all of these local checks succeed, then the end-to-end property is guaranteed to hold, for all possible external route announcements from neighbors \emph{and} for all possible link and node failures in the network.
-Otherwise, \tool\ provides counterexamples for each failed local check.
+However, \tool\ requires the user to provide additional local constraints that capture the modular structure of the configurations.
+From these inputs \tool\ generates a set of local checks on individual nodes in the network and uses a constraint solver to verify each one.
+If all of these local checks succeed, then the end-to-end property is guaranteed to hold, for all possible external route announcements from neighbors and, for safety properties, for all possible link and node failures in the network.
+Otherwise, \tool\ provides concrete counterexamples for each failed local check.

 { {\widthof{$\Rightarrow \texttt{100:1} \in \comm{r}$}+\widthof{\textit{Routes from ISP1 are tagged with community 100:1}}+2\tabcolsep} }